GaloyMoney/dealer/GRAFANA.md

 The quantity a [Long the basis](./README.md#What-Is-Long-the-Basis?) trading strategy tries to capture.

-## Others
+## Risk Measure & Other Charts

 ### Margin Ratio
 ![Margin Ratio](./assets/margin_ratio.jpg)

-The Dealer operates in a "Cross Margin Mode" which set a dynamic requirement for margin/collateral as the price fluctuates versus a "Fixed Margin Mode" which set a static requirement regardless of the price.
+The Dealer operates in a "Cross Margin Mode" which sets a dynamic requirement for margin/collateral as the price fluctuates versus a "Fixed Margin Mode" which set a static requirement regardless of the price.

 Given that funds on exchanges are potentially at risk, managing them and keeping a balance in a more dynamic way is easier.